%@ Page Language="C#"%>

 To publish from the command prompt, make sure you consider:

 1. All command-line arguments are mandatory.

-2. You will need to ensure that any .bat file you create is consistent.
+2. You will need to make sure that any .bat file you create is consistent.

-For instance, for Models having Unicode or special characters in its name, you will need to ensure you save that .bat file supporting those characters.
+For instance, for Models having Unicode or special characters in its name, you will need to make sure you save that .bat file supporting those characters.